mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 sizeof(p_oranges);     // 4 bytes
 ```

-The dereferencing operator `*` yields the value at the location.
+The dereferencing operator, `*`, yields the value at the location.

 ```cpp
 int oranges = 5;